Clear and precise about bailiff matters.

 1. EXPECTING a bailiffs visit

-Protect yourself, your home and your vehicle from bailiffs
+Protect yourself, your home and your vehicle from bailiffs.

 2. Bailiffs and BREAKING ENTRY

-3. Your vehicle has been CLAMPED
+3. Your vehicle is CLAMPED

 4. Cutting off a WHEELCLAMP